-Now that you know what nanori is, don’t let that knowledge slip away.
-To really master nanori, you need to practice it in real-world environments.
+Now that you know what nanori is, don’t let that knowledge slip away!
+To really master nanori, you need to practice it in real-world environments, like the following.

 Diversify Your Nanori Knowledge By Networking

-Want to know the ultimate secret for reading nanori?
+Want to know the ultimate secret to reading nanori?

 Connect with native speakers and ask them how to pronounce their names!

 For example, you can find language partners online through language exchange apps like HelloTalk or Tandem.